Kingsbridge: Modern day

 Kingsbridge has been the main market town in the area for centuries.
 Being situated within the South Devon Area of Outstanding Natural Beauty (AONB) and with its proximity to the south Devon coast and sailing venues such as Salcombe and Hope Cove, the town has developed into a popular tourist destination.
 Its attractions include several restaurants, pubs, a cinema housed in the old Kingsbridge Town Hall building, and a museum devoted to the chemist William Cookworthy who was born in the town in 1705.

 There are two supermarkets in Kingsbridge: a Morrisons and a Tesco Store, which opened in 2010.
 It also has a large secondary school, Kingsbridge Community College, which has over 1,000 pupils and serves the surrounding area.
 Kingsbridge was home to "the only nightclub in the South Hams", Coast (which has since closed), with the next nearest club being in Torquay.

 The town is linked to Plymouth and Dartmouth by the A379 road, and to Salcombe and Totnes by the A381.
 For seventy years it had a railway station until the branch line, via South Brent, was closed in 1963 as part of the Beeching cuts.
 An industrial estate now occupies the site of the former station yard, but a railway bridge and a short section of overgrown embankment can still be seen.

 Kingsbridge has its own Parish Council with an elected Town Mayor.

+On the eastern promenade of the estuary and port, there is a miniature railway.
+The track has a length of about 300 metres and a gauge of 7 1/4 inches (184mm).
+Primarily run on another site in the 1970s and 1980s, it was relaunched with the modern track on the actual site in 2015 by the tourist information center.
+It is rather a public toy, run by volunteers.
+Each carriage of the train consists of a longitudinal bench.
+The size is dimensioned for children, but also adults are able to sit on it.
+The electric power for the engine is received from solar modules.